 Some guy with a name composed of left over Scrabble letters (no vowels) from one of those Balkan states composed of a few hundred pissed-off people who are still arguing over which practitioner of which religion raped whose great-great-grandmother first, and whose “profile” describes him as a “freedom fighter, IT engineer and Elvis impersonator,” wants me to be his “friend” on Facebook.
 What quirk of Google and “six-degrees of separation” caused this guy to drop out of cyberspace onto the desktop of my computer?
 Is this some guy who once handed me a long forgotten business card at a café in some burg along the Dalmatian coast?
 Or, maybe he knows somebody that I know, or somebody who knows somebody that I know that once shook the hand of Jimmy Hoffa?
 What’s the connection?

 Then there is what might be referred to as the “aesthetic” of traditional (or “snail”) mail.
 Electronic mail just doesn’t lend itself to certain sentiments.
-The kinesthetic of typing is not at all like putting pen to paper, and selecting “bold” and “italics” for “I love you” seems like the equivalent of sending plastic flowers.
+The kinesthetic of typing on a computer kebyboard is not at all like putting pen to paper, and selecting “bold” and “italics” for “I love you” seems like the equivalent of sending plastic flowers.
 Adding a typed smiley-face doesn’t help either.

 I’ll probably continue to travel with my laptop and cell phone, but I won’t be leaving my pen at home either.
 I rather like the idea that somebody in the year 2073 might discover one of my postcards in a street stall in some foreign city and wonder, as I do about Dr, Chan, what dimension of time and space its author might be traveling through.

 Somehow, I feel a greater kinship with Dr. Chan than I do with that strange guy who wants me to pop up to Napa for a glass of Pinot Noir.